20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

-Among the two energy bins, the 4.3 GeV map is chosen as the source to create the template, because the Fermi bubbles are more clearly seen.
-In the map shown in Figure \ref{fig:map_FB}, the positive flux regions are dominated by the Fermi bubbles.
+Among the two energy bins, the 4.3 GeV map is chosen as the source to create the structured bubble template, because the Fermi bubbles are more clearly seen.
+In the map shown in figure \ref{fig:map_FB}, the positive flux regions are dominated by the Fermi bubbles.
 Therefore, the map of positive regions, regardless of whether it is inside or outside the boundaries of the flat template, will be used as the energy-independent template for the bubbles.
-On the other hand, in order to eliminate the effects of discrepancies between GALPROP and the data, the map of the negative flux regions is introduced into the fit as another template.
+On the other hand, to minimize the impact of the discrepancy between GALPROP and the data, the map of the negative flux regions is introduced into the fit as another template.
 Since these two probably have different energy spectra, they are included as two independent templates.
+Hereafter, they will be referred to as the positive and negative residual templates, though these strictly include not only the fit residual but also the flat bubble template.

 With this treatment, the model and data maps should agree well without additional model components at around 4.3 GeV.
 Even if a halo component is present near this energy bin, it will be absorbed by these templates.
 However, we are interested in a halo-like emission with a characteristic photon-energy dependence.
 If such a component really exists, we expect to see positive or negative excesses of the model halo template in other energy regions.
 This is the signal we will be searching for.